sanandeesh/Probabilistic-Robotics/EKF Localization/README.md

 This software was developed on Matlab 2016, and requires the *Statistics and Machine Learning Toolbox*.

 ### Installing
+No additonal software is required.

 ## Running the tests

 Open Matlab.
-Navigate to the directory containing both Matlab files.
+Navigate to the directory root directory of this repo.
 Run mainEKFLocalization.m.

 ### Example Output